 Winter is setting in, and while you may be tempted to wrap your horse in an overly toasty warm blanket and tuck him in to a heated barn for the cold season, avoid the urge.
 He’s better off if you refrain from too much over-coddling.
 Of course throwing him out for the winter and forgetting about him until the spring thaw isn’t the way to go either.
+Read on to learn about horsekeeping winter mistakes.

 Ensure your horse stays healthy all season long by using common sense and avoiding these Top 10 winter horsekeeping mistakes: